sefnyn/datacite/README.md

 # Manage DataCite DOIs

 ## get_all_dois.py [PREFIX]
 This script attempts to retrieve all, findable DOIs with prefix *PREFIX* and exports the results in CSV format.
-This script does not currently work because the DataCite API has a bug.
+This script does not currently work because the DataCite API has a bug; namely, the API returns 319 DOIs and then suddenly stops.

 ## get_doi_from_json.py [PREFIX]
+This script retrieves all, findable DOIs with prefix *PREFIX*.
+Then the JSON data is read and parsed.